MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/configure-search-for-multi-geo.md

 ### The SharePoint home page

 As soon as the Multi-Geo environment has been set up, users will see news, recent and followed sites from multiple geo locations on their SharePoint home page.
-If they use search box on the SharePoint home page, they only get results from the geo location SPHome search index is located in.
+If they use the search box on the SharePoint home page, they'll get merged results from multiple geo locations.

 ### The Search Center